addy-47/dockerz/README.md

-# Scripts & Tools
+# Dockerz Installation & Scripts

-A collection of DevOps scripts and tools.
+This branch contains the installation scripts and APT repository for **Dockerz v3.0.0**.

 ## Installation

-You can install the tools using our single-line installer:
+You can install Dockerz using our single-line installer:

 ```bash
 curl -fsSL https://addy-47.github.io/dockerz/install.sh | bash
 ```

-This will install `dockerz` and `u-cli` by default.
+This will install `dockerz` by default.

 ### Install Specific Tools